SamuelHudec/pytorch_challenges/README.md

 # Pytorch Challenges

-This project was created as an initiative to kick myself to a deeper understanding of the pytorch library.
+This project was created as an initiative to kick myself for deeper understanding of the pytorch library.
-The whole effort is to use my competitiveness.
 I asked my skilled colleague to create challenges for me.
+Knowledge of programming and mathematics is required.

 Each task is specified in a `template.py` file in challenge folder.
 Based on it, I should be able to compose a solution.
+Of course every one can use his creativity to deliver running solution.

 ## First Challenge